How to send money to India

 If you need to send money to India, all you have to do is follow a few simple steps:

 - Compare some services that can change your dollars to rupees in our table below.

 - Choose one that meets your needs and sign up for an account.

 - Provide the details of your transfer, including the amount and who you want to send to.

-Send your funds.
-The money will be deposited into your recipient’s account in India.
+- Confirm and pay.
+The money will be transferred to your recipient in India.

 What to know when transferring money to India

 - Exchange rates.
 Nearly all providers skew exchange rates for a profit.
 Compare the rate you’re offered to the mid-market rate (the rate banks and transfer services use when they trade among themselves) and look for the smallest margin between them.

 - Transfer fees.
 Find out whether the provider charges a flat fee or a percentage of your transfer.
 If you’re sending a large amount, ask whether you qualify for a fee-free transfer.